In the USA order online by clicking Loreto Publications

 binding with spine in six ornate gilt panels offset by raised bands.
 32 large

 finely engraved plates.
-Lower end of front cover beginning to separate but neatly
+Lower end of

-FIRST EDITION OF KENRICK’S GOSPELS
+FIRST EDITION OF KENRICK’S GOSPE

 1849